 Reservoir Dogs: Mr. Blonde, who tortures a cop not to get information, but because "it's amusing" to torture a cop.

-Schindlers List: Amon Goeth.
-The man sniped at his prisoners, severely beat and enslaved a woman who, in a different reality, he might have called a wife, blew the brains out of an argumentative engineer because 'we're not going to have arguments with these people,' shot a fourteen year old boy for failing to completely clean his bathtub, and when asked, during an 'Aktion' (pre-deportation sorting of prisoners) 'what was going on,' thought the question was about his semi-annual medical physical.
-"He does this," Schindler explains to Helen Hirsch, "because they [his other victims] mean nothing to him."
-(The actor who portrayed him — Ralph Fiennes, who also plays Voldemort—nails his portrayal so effectively that the Other Wiki states that "When Mila Pfefferberg, a surviving Schindler Jew, was introduced to Fiennes while on the set of the film, she began to shake uncontrollably in terror, as Fiennes — while in full SS-Hauptsturmführer uniform — reminded her of the real Göth.")
+Schindler's List: Amon Goeth, a Untersturmführer Nazi overseeing construction of a concentration camp.
+The man sniped his prisoners during his free time, severely beat and enslaved a woman who, in a different reality, he might have called a wife, blew the brains out of an argumentative engineer because 'we're not going to have arguments with these people,' shot a 14 year-old boy for failing to completely clean his bathtub, and when asked, during an 'Aktion' (pre-deportation sorting of prisoners) 'what was going on,' thought the question was about his semi-annual medical physical.
+"He does this," Schindler explains to Helen Hirsch, "because [his other victims] mean nothing to him."
+(The actor who portrayed him — Ralph Fiennes, who also plays Voldemort—nails his portrayal so effectively that one Holocaust survivor who met him on set began to shake uncontrollably because he felt so much like the real Goeth.

 Luther: No reason.
 I just like doing things like that.